evanwporter/muuk/README.md

 ## **`[build]`**

-This section defines **build targets**, which can be executables or other build artifacts.
+This section defines build targets, which can be executables or other build artifacts.

 ### Example: